SRFACE wetsuit materials

+One of the most important SRFACE wetsuit materials is limestone neoprene.
+Limestone neoprene is used for the SRFACE Heat and Flex Wetsuit.
 The main neoprene compound for most wetsuits on the market remains chloroprene.
-But instead of using ‘dirty’ petroleum-based ingredients, SRFACE wetsuit materials use calcium carbonate from limestone to form chloroprene rubber chips.
-These rubber chips are melted down in an oven and go through a chemical process.
-The melted substance is infused with air bubbles and baked into a block of limestone neoprene foam.
-This block is then sliced in any neoprene thickness needed to make your wetsuits, ranging from 0.4mm to 10mm thickness and everything in between.
+But instead of using ‘dirty’ petroleum-based ingredients, SRFACE uses calcium carbonate from limestone to form chloroprene rubber chips.
+We melt these rubber chips in an oven and they go through a chemical process.
+After this, we infuse the melted substance with air bubbles and bake it into a block of limestone neoprene foam.
+We then slice it in any neoprene thickness needed to make your wetsuits, ranging from 0.4mm to 10mm thickness and everything in between.
 Durability, flexibility and insulation characteristics of limestone neoprene are better than its petroleum-based neoprene predecessor.
 This makes limestone neoprene one of the most flexible and warm neoprene types out there.
-Read more
+Read more about limestone neoprene.

 Eco carbon black

 Neoprene foam as we know it is black.
-However, rubber chips, the neoprene raw material are yellow.
+However, rubber chips, the neoprene raw materials are yellow.
 One of the important ingredients of limestone neoprene is also what colours it black.
-This ingredient is called eco carbon black.
-This can now be harvested by recycling scrap rubber tires.
+We call this ingredient eco carbon black and we harvest it by recycling scrap rubber tires.
 It utilizes a new technology called tire pyrolysis.
 This significantly reduces energy consumption and CO2 emission during the neoprene production process.

-Dope dyed yarns are new energy and water-saving environmentally friendly fabric dyeing technology.
-This process is used to colour the outside and inside nylon or polyester lining on wetsuits.
-Usually, the fabric is knitted first, then dyed into the colour needed afterwards.
+Dope dyed yarns are new energy and water-saving environmentally friendly fabrics.
+Dope dyeing is a process to colour the outside and inside nylon or polyester lining on wetsuits.
+Usually, manufacturers knit the fabric first, then dye it into the colour needed afterwards.
 However, this causes more pollution.
-Dope dyed yarns are created by adding masterbatch colourant to the polymer melt in spinning.
-This is done before the knitting process to save water, energy and polluted rinsing water (up to 80%).
-The dope dyed yarns are woven into a knit.
-Thereafter it is laminated onto both the inside and outside of neoprene sheets.
+We create dope dyed yarns by adding masterbatch colourant to the polymer melt in spinning.
+We do this before the knitting process to save water, energy and polluted rinsing water (up to 80%).
+After, we weave the dope dyed yarns into a knit and we laminate it onto both the inside and outside of our neoprene sheets.
 The colour is deeper and fades less too.
-Dope-dye nylon lining is used on some high-end wetsuits, only available in black and a few dark colours.
-Bright colours can’t be made with this dope-dye technology yet.
+Nowadays more and more brands are using dope-dye nylon lining on their high-end wetsuits.

 REACH compliant / PAHs free